 This comprehensive guide provides a one-stop shop for existing and new collaborative partner staff delivering or administering Roehampton franchise and validated programmes.

-Roehampton moodle 2016-17: https://moodle.roehampton.ac.uk/ – franchise teaching staff have access to their UR counterpart modules only
+Roehampton moodle 2017-18: https://moodle.roehampton.ac.uk/– franchise teaching staff have access to the Roehampton version of their modules only

 Recommended browsers: Google Chrome & Mozilla Firefox